 It is the responsibility of the installer of backflow prevention assemblies to make sure that each assembly is working properly.
-The assembly shall be tested when installed prior to the system being placed into service.
-The successful test report (approved SCDHEC form) must be submitted to PW.
+The assembly shall be tested when installed prior to the system being placed into service and every year thereafter.
+All testing and repair reports (approved SCDHEC form) must be submitted to PW.

-SECTION 2 - REQUIREMENTS
+SECTION 2 - REQUIREMENTS AND TESTING